emoralez19/Wordle-Recreation/README.md

 ## Description

 This recreation was chosen as a simple project with the motivation and intention to practice working in Unity.
 By working on this project, I gained more experience using the Unity UI components and got more familiar and comfortable working with C# syntax and logic.
+The C# scripts were written using Microsoft Visual Studio 2022.

 ## Getting Started